DerebeWalton/startup/README.md

 ```

 # Adding JavaScript to HTML
-Insert directly using <script> or referect using src attribute
+Insert directly using <script> or reference using src attribute
 ## index.js
 ```js
 function sayHello() {